alexezh/kouki2/README.md

 - in the latter case, user can later go to quick collection, select photos added recently and run an operation
 - quick selection is sorted by add time, a user can always go back to previous set of photos

-Installation instructions can be found [here](https://github.com/alexezh/kouki2/wiki/Installation)
+Installation instructions can be found [here](https://github.com/alexezh/kouki2/wiki/Installation).
+List of pending items is [here]([web](https://github.com/alexezh/kouki2/)https://github.com/alexezh/kouki2/web/todo.md)